informedcitizenry/6502.Net/README.md

 highscore   .dword ?    ; uninitialized highscore variables
             lda #0      ; The output is now 6 bytes in size
 ```
+### Text processing and encoding

-In addition to integral values, 6502.Net can handle text strings.
+In addition to integral values, 6502.Net can assembles text strings.
 All strings are enclosed in double-quotes.
 Escapes are not recognized, so embedded quotes must be "broken out":
 ```
 "He said, ",'"',"How are you?",'"'
 ```